Friday, 1 May 2020

 The Middle Path is somewhere in between the two, between self-indulgence and self-mortification.
 Buddha discussed this as "the Middle Way", and so Buddhism is often compared to the Middle Path approach, but really it can take any form that considers a balance between the two extremes.
 I would say anyone who is seeking to become enlightened is on some kind of Middle Path, or should at least adhere to it.

 I often joke about the LHP, because I don't see it as a particularly enriching or significant path for personal betterment.
-I may be biased, having been attacked by a demon (this without even searching for trouble) but the idea of looking to work with forces like this makes no sense to me, when there are much finer, richer sources to work with.
+I may be biased, having had spiritual problems (this without even searching for trouble) but the idea of looking to work with forces like this makes no sense to me, when there are much finer, richer sources to work with.
 I often watch LHP videos and I shake my head at what these occultists have to say - some seem to prop themselves up on a pedestal as master black magicians, when what they speak of sounds like hokey melodrama, while others worry me - some are sweet naive souls being used as pawns by forces that I don't believe have their best interests at heart.
 At best, the LHP makes sex interesting, it is a play toy that can lead to fascinating mind trips that are little more than weird experiences that keep you trapped in illusion... at worst, they corrupt you, and can lead a person down a path of ugliness.
 I have heard arguments on both sides, but I have yet to hear a black arts occultist who moves me with wise words the way a mystic does.
 Crowley may have moved some people in his writings, but he was an interesting poet, a wordsmith, and a rather cunning rogue.
 When LHP goes wrong, it is VERY hard to get out of, and that should be kept in mind for anyone foolish enough to pursue it.
 Black magick fucks up your karma, and it can stay fucked up for lifetimes to come.

 The RHP is, in my opinion, only worth pursuing seriously if you are called to it by higher sources, or if there's a pressing need for help from Divinity.
 Otherwise, it's rather bland.
 RHP should not be about serving an institution, but unfortunately, that's what it's come to be associated with, thanks to religious nonsense.
 RHP should be about serving Spirit, nature, the universe... it is forming a friendship with God, it is being in touch with the Mother... it is a powerful, beautiful thing when it is done right.
 RHP can be fine for some even if one is not called to it, but it's just not the same as it is for one who is being called to serve.
 I believe that RHP, of the three, is the most powerful path for spiritual gifts, but that's only if you're called to serve the Spirit.
 In that case, you are gifted the things you require to serve creation, because you are fulfilling a need, not just because you desire them.
 Saints have had some of the most amazing abilities of prophecy, sight, and the working of miracles, to name some examples.
 Some say LHP is good for confronting forces that help you refine yourself - I say these forces just delude you and hold you hostage... refinement will often come on the RHP in the form of the dark night of the soul, for example, to do that job for you.
 You don't need real demons for that kind of work... you will be confronted by your inner, metaphorical demons.
 I should also add - if you are in trouble spiritually in some way, there is no better path for you than the RHP.
 But, if done badly, RHP is one of the stupidest paths.